woody180/toolx_php_framework/README.md

 # Controller

-The simplest way to create a controller is by using a CLI command ```php cli make:controller controllerName```.
+The simplest way to create a controller is by using a CLI command ```php cli make:controllers ControllerName```.
 Controllers are located in the **app/Controllers** directory.
 Name convention is **PascalCase**.
 Controller requires namespace.
 File name must correspond to controller name.
 If fox example file name is **HomeController.php** then namespace must be **App\Controllers\HomeController**